theo-nejm/rest-models/README.md

 - You can have how many models you want in your application.

-- Models haves abstracted methods to make the things easier.
+- Models have abstracted methods to make things easier.

 ## Contributors: